-This position will be a part of the Advanced System Operations group (ASO).
-Members of ASO are highly skilled and self-motivated technologists, who work with cutting edge technologies and platforms to deliver high performance solutions to the University research community.
-The group manages and runs the infrastructure components of the Supercomputing Institute, including:
+About the Position This position will be a part of the Advanced System Operations group (ASO).
+Members of ASO use cutting edge technologies and platforms to develop and deliver high performance solutions for the University research community; often working closely with other groups within MSI as well as with specific researchers.
+The group also manages and runs the High Performance Computing (HPC) systems, storage and other infrastructure of the Supercomputing Institute, including:

 Physical and virtual infrastructure servers, and their hosted services